-Did you know that the average person is estimated to be exposed to between 4,000 and 4,000 and 10,000 brand messages each day?
+Did you know that it is estimated that the average person is exposed to between 4,000 and 10,000 brand messages each day?
 In this competitive, multi-channel and digitally noisy space, getting ahead of the latest corporate identity and branding trends has never been more important.

 From value-driven color palettes to branding for augmented reality, we’ve identified the top 6 branding trends 2020 has in store for your business.

 Over the past few years, we’ve seen designers use advancements in digital platforms to experiment with combining typography with motion design.
 In terms of branding trends, 2020 is set to see a lot more of this ultra-engaging kinetic style, with smart brands using every single design element possible to grab their audience’s attention.

 In addition to this GIF-worthy type of style, some general typography trends we’ll see both online and in print include: the return of Serifs, use of bold font, “hero fonts” (where text replaces images as a main design feature), more “editorial” typefaces such as 3D lettering, and cropped text that make brand communications more engaging for busy consumers.